learn-co-curriculum/ds-curriculum-team/style_guide.md

 Capitalize every word except: "a," "an," "and," "at," "but," "by," "for," "in," "nor," "of," "on," "or," "out," "so," "the," "to," "up," and "yet."

-<a name="bullet_termination"></a>

-### Bullet Termination

-At the end of a sentence on a bullet **do not** add a period.
-If multiple sentences are present in the bullet, punctuate as normal but leave the period off the last statement.

 <a name="write_jr_high"></a>